-The District was not subject to the Single Audit Act for FY2020-21.
-This is a separate audit that focuses specifically on Federal funding sources when an agency expends/receives funds in excess of \$750,000 over the course of a fiscal year.
+The District was not subject to the Single Audit Act for FY2021-22.
+This is a separate audit that focuses specifically on Federal funding sources when an agency expends/receives funds more than \$750,000 over the course of a fiscal year.
 The Single Audit focuses specifically on auditing the funds spent/received from the Federal Government - for Humboldt Bay Municipal Water District, this includes funds allocated by FEMA for Hazard Mitigation Grants.